zonemaster/zonemaster-ldns/README.md

 ### Recommended installation

-The recommended way to install Zonemaster::LDNS is to install it as a dependency to Zonemaster::Engine.
-If you follow the [installation instructions for Zonemaster::Engine] you will get all the prerequisites and dependencies for Zonemaster::LDNS before installing it.
+The recommended way to install Zonemaster::LDNS is to follow the [installation instructions for Zonemaster::Engine] where you will find all prerequisites and dependencies for Zonemaster::LDNS before installing it.